Phd test

 Prerequisites:

-- An MSc or equivalent in applied/experimental physics, engineering or materials science.
+- Master's degree or engineering diploma in applied physics, optics, photonics or materials science.

 - Positive attitude towards a multidisciplinary environment with multiple stakeholders.

-- Good knowledge of the English language (oral and writing) or of French language.
+- Good knowledge of the English language (oral and writing) and/or of French language.

 Download the detailed offer here